rhl-bthr/rhl-bthr.github.io/_drafts/2019-01-20-Internship-Experience.md

  - TR 4: 4 students called.
 I was given 2 DSA questions to
    solve.
 I hurriedly tried to solve the first one and ended up taking too much time and attempts.
- - <span class="blueh">Result:</span> 2 students were finally
+ - <span class="blueh">Result:</span> 2 students were
    selected, I wasn't in them.
+Probably due to poor performance in TR 4.

 2. **AppDynamics**
- - TR 1: My resume was discussed (RP and GSoC).
+ - TR 1: My resume was discussed (Semester Project and GSoC).
 1 DSA Question and one maths puzzle was given.
 Solved both.
  - TR 2: 1 DSA Question was given.
 Solved it.
- - <span class="blueh">Result:</span> 2 students were finally
+ - <span class="blueh">Result:</span> 2 students were
    selected, I wasn't in them.
 I'm not sure why.
-My guess is that my GPA was lower than others
+Maybe due to relative performance.

 3. **Microsoft**
- - GSoC and RP was discussed in all three rounds.
+ - GSoC and Semester Project was discussed in all three rounds.
 All of them had 1 DSA question, which had to be written on paper in C.
  - TR 1: It was a simple question on matrix manipulation.
 Further